crillab/gophersat/README.md

 ## Do I have to represent my SAT problem as CNF?
 Am I forced to use the unfriendly DIMACS format?
 Not anymore.
 The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.

+Helper packages for describing optimization problems (such as weighted partial MAXSAT) and pseudo-boolean problems will come soon.
+Stay tuned.

 ## Can I know how many solutions there are for a given formula?
 This is known as model counting, and yes, there is a function for that: solver.Solver.CountModels.